csuksangium/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+***Include a short video demonstrating the finished result.***

+Our final project code is in:
+Finished Result Video:
+Development Process Documentation
+Several issues arose, as well as changes and enhancements that were made during our development process.
+The purpose of this section is to document these occurrences to assist future students or individuals who might encounter similar challenges or seek inspiration.

+Gesture Recognition:
+In our project, gesture recognition was a pivotal feature, acting as the camera's shutter mechanism.
+Initially, we utilized models from Teachable Machine, training several versions.
+Although all models functioned within the web UI, we observed a noticeable decline in accuracy when implementing them on the Raspberry Pi.
+This led to a high rate of false positives, prematurely triggering the camera's shutter.
+Consequently, we investigated alternative models and found MediaPipe to be substantially more precise, aligning with our goal of replacing a physical button press with a gesture to trigger the camera's shutter.
+However, MediaPipe's user interface featured an obtrusive and complex overlay, which we preferred not to transmit to the AI Image Processing API.
+To address this, we disabled the line containing the self.mpDraw.draw_landmarks function.

+Enhancing Fun:
+Our initial prototype functioned with a single gesture.
+Due to challenges with gesture recognition, we could not enhance the interaction further at that time.
+In our second iteration, with the improved accuracy of MediaPipe, we could build upon our original concept.
+MediaPipe enabled the recognition of various gestures, such as thumbs up, thumbs down, the victory sign, pointing finger, closed fist, and open palm.
+We developed a unique "AI filter" for each gesture, transforming the experience from taking a single type of photo to enabling six distinct kinds!

+Speed and AI Model Efficiency:
+We were fortunate that one of our team members had an abundance of credits from a previous hackathon.
+The initial AI model we employed was costly, charging 17 cents per usage, which became prohibitive during debugging phases.
+With the available credits, we opted for a more efficient and faster model, greatly benefiting our project without the constraint of additional cost.

+Improvements for the future:
+Hardware:
+Regarding hardware, in this iteration of our project, we constructed a prototype using cardboard for the structure and utilized the camera that was provided to us.
+This approach was practical for the development and testing phases, allowing us to focus on functionality without the need for complex hardware setups.
+Nevertheless, as we consider the future of this project, we aim to refine the design.
+Transitioning to a 3D-printed casing would not only improve the durability and aesthetic of our device but also provide a more professional and sleek look.
+Additionally, we would explore options for upgrading the camera to enhance image quality and add features that might benefit from higher resolution and better sensor capabilities.

+Software:
+On the software side, the current setup requires running the script within a VNC environment.
+While this is functional, it's not the most user-friendly or accessible method.
+Our goal for the next phase is to create a more polished output system.
+Ideally, this would involve developing a simple web application that would allow users to view the captured images in higher quality on their personal devices such as phones or computers.
+Another exciting enhancement would be integrating a mobile screen into the 3D-printed casing, providing immediate and convenient viewing directly on the device.
+This would significantly improve the user experience by making it easier to interact with and enjoy the functionality of our project.